Lyall/SO4Fix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- If borderless mode isn't working, try setting the game to windowed mode and restarting the game, or toggle between windowed and fullscreen modes until borderless mode activates. ([#2](https://github.com/Lyall/SO4Fix/issues/2))

 ## Screenshots

 | ![ezgif-5-d5b03862da](https://github.com/Lyall/SO4Fix/assets/695941/92d7ed94-cc13-4ebe-9d0a-b48d9ac1748d) |